Informational

 Plan around how the site actually operates

 The design should also reflect how the store behaves after hours.
 A calm daytime retail environment can become a much more targeted intrusion problem once the store is closed and access is limited to a few critical points.
+Many jeweller jobs need the daytime interaction layer and the after-hours intrusion layer to work together.

 Use the right tool before hardware is locked in